"My guide Casey Grom did a fantastic job. His teaching was thorough, he was patient and he told thrilling climbing stories."

 Cancellation Insurance: We strongly suggest that everyone purchase travel insurance.
 Please see our Travel Page for details.

 Change of Date

 Date changes are subject to availability and apply only to the current climbing season.
-Date changes may be requested at anytime up to 30 days prior to your departure date.
-A $50 fee will be charged per person for all date changes made more than 30 days prior to the program.
+Date changes may be requested at anytime up to 30 days prior to your departure date for a $25 fee per person.
+There are no date changes allowed less than 30 days before departure.

 Safety is RMI's number one priority.
 Our guides manage significant hazards inherent in mountaineering such as avalanches, ice fall, rock fall, inclement weather, and high winds, but they cannot eliminate them.
 RMI guides draw from their wealth of experience and training to make sound decisions that improve your chance of reaching the summit without compromising the necessary margin of safety.